 - Spinal muscular atrophy: 1 in 40 / 1 in 6,000-10,000

 Almost all children born with these genetic conditions show no family history.
 Being the case, I’ll provide you with all the info you need and leave the screening decision in your capable hands.
 There’s no wrong or right choice.

 It’s important to note that chromosomal conditions such as Down syndrome can’t be picked up by genetic carrier screening.
-Rather, we can conduct blood tests and ultrasound scans during your first trimester as part of your prenatal care.
+Instead, we can conduct blood tests and ultrasound scans during your first trimester as part of your prenatal care.

 Visit Mackenzie’s Mission for more information on genetic carrier screening.
 They’re currently seeking participants for a study that will screen for 750 childhood genetic conditions.
-Speak with your GP about eligibility to take part.
+Speak with your GP about your eligibility to take part.

 Health information, health services and links